fmselab/ct-competition/index.md

 ### Input and output formats

-The benchmark models will be distributed in the CTWedge and ACTS formats.
-The tools must be able to process models in one of these formats (**you must specify whether your submission supports CTWedge or ACTS**) and produce its output in CSV on the standard output file descriptor (stdout).
+The benchmark models will be distributed in the CTWedge, ACTS and PICT formats.
+The tools must be able to process models in one of these formats (**you must specify whether your submission supports CTWedge, ACTS, or PICT**) and produce its output in CSV on the standard output file descriptor (stdout).
 Examples of the inputs and outputs, together with the full grammar of CTWedge, can be found [here](https://fmselab.github.io/ct-competition/examples.html).

 ### Tool execution